CamilYed/readable-tests-by-example/README.md

 We distinguish between two types of clients: `STANDARD` and `VIP`.

-If the order is processed for a customer with a `VIP` status or the value of the order exceeds a certain amount.
+If the order is processed for a customer with a `VIP` status or the value of the order exceeds a certain amount

 according to the running promotional campaign (current price list configuration), the order will be delivered free of charge.